sharkwheels/Independet_study_2017/README.md

 Week3: Playing with a Deauther (no repo)

-Week4: IoT Servos (playing with JSON, servos, and a feather)
+Week4: IoT Servos (playing with JSON, servos, and a feather huzzah)

+Week5: Tiny Oracle (neopixel featherwing, thermal printer, feather huzzah)